 - Alternate ingredient: Use a sugar substitute to make them more calorie friendly.

-Pumpkin Spice Air Fried Apples
+Pumpkin Spice Air Fryer Apples

 Ingredients